Jock Mahoney: TV star

-Jock O'Mahoney starred in 64 feature films.
+In all, he starred in 64 feature films.

-Tarzan films and television series
+Tarzan

 In 1948, Mahoney auditioned to play Tarzan after the departure of Johnny Weissmuller, but the role went to Lex Barker.

 In 1960, he appeared as Coy Banton, a villain, in Tarzan the Magnificent, starring Gordon Scott.
 Mahoney's strong presence, work ethic, and lean (6 foot, 4 inch, 220 pounds) frame impressed producer Sy Weintraub, who wanted a "new look" for the fabled apeman.

 In 1962, Mahoney became the 13th actor to portray Tarzan when he appeared in Tarzan Goes to India, shot on location in India.
 A year later, he again played the role in Tarzan's Three Challenges, shot in Thailand.
 When this film was released, Mahoney, at 44, became the oldest actor to play the jungle king, surpassing Weissmuller and P. Dempsey Tabler, a record that still stands.
 Dysentery and dengue fever plagued Mahoney during the shoot in the Thai jungles, and his weight plummeted to 175 pounds.
 He needed a year and a half to regain his health.
 Owing to his health problems and the fact that producer Weintraub had decided to go for a "younger look" for the apeman, his contract was mutually dissolved.

 Mahoney made three appearances on the Ron Ely Tarzan series--The Ultimate Weapon (1966), The Deadly Silence (1966) (a two-part episode, later edited into a feature film), and Mask of Rona (1967).

 In 1981, Mahoney returned to the Tarzan film series as the stunt coordinator on the John Derek-directed remake of Tarzan, the Ape Man.
 He was billed as "Jack O'Mahoney".

 Television guest roles

-Mahoney was cast as an engineer, Andy Prentis, in the 1954 episode, "Husband Pro-Tem," on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
-In the story line, Prentis is hired by a railroad executive, Alonzo Phelps (Howard Negley) (1898–1983) to negotiate a private agreement with the Indian Chief Black Hawk (Lane Bradford) so that a railroad can be constructed across Indian lands.
+Mahoney was cast as an engineer, Andy Prentiss, in the 1954 episode, "Husband Pro-Tem," on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
+In the storyline, Prentis is hired by a railroad executive, Alonzo Phelps (Howard Negley) (1898–1983) to negotiate a private agreement with the Indian Chief Black Hawk (Lane Bradford) so that a railroad can be constructed across Indian lands.
 In his assignment, Prentis soon romantically tangles with Phelps' daughter, Evelyn (Gloria Marshall).
 In February 1953, Mahoney co-starred with his wife Margaret Field in the Death Valley Days episode "Swamper Ike".

 In 1960, Mahoney guest-starred in the Rawhide episode "Incident of the Sharpshooter".
 He also appeared in television guest-starring roles on such series as Batman, the Ron Ely Tarzan series, Hawaii Five-O, Laramie, and The Streets of San Francisco.
-In 1973, he suffered a stroke at age 54 while filming an episode of Kung Fu, but he recovered.
+In 1973, he suffered a stroke at age 54 while filming an episode of Kung Fu.